Weightierharpy3/er-patcher-with-symlink/README.md

 # Elden Ring Proton Patcher

-A tool aimed at enhancing the experience when playing the game on linux through proton or natively on windows.
+A tool aimed at enhancing the experience when playing the game on linux through proton.

 ## Warning